tpapp/DynamicHMC.jl/README.md

 Gelman, A., & Hill, J. (2007).
 Data analysis using regression and multilevel/hierarchical models.

 Hoffman, M. D., & Gelman, A. (2014).
 The No-U-turn sampler: adaptively setting path lengths in Hamiltonian Monte Carlo.
 Journal of Machine Learning Research, 15(1), 1593-1623.

+McElreath, R. (2018).
+Statistical rethinking: A Bayesian course with examples in R and Stan.
+Chapman and Hall/CRC.